nus-cs2103-AY2021S1/ip/docs/README.md

 `I have removed this task: `
 `[T][✘] sleep`

+### Feature 5 Mark a task as 'Done'
+Change the status icon of a task from a cross to a check.

 ### `done` - Mark as done

 Change the status icon of a task from a cross to a check.